 The importance of wildlife corridors in the Bow Valley

-One such corridor in the Yellowstone-to-Yukon region is in Alberta’s Bow Valley.
-This area, just outside Banff National Park, is one of the four most important east-west connectors in the entire 2,000-mile (3,200-kilometer) length of the region, and one of two such valleys in Alberta.
+One such corridor in the Yellowstone to Yukon region is in Alberta’s Bow Valley.
+This area, just outside Banff National Park, is one of the four most important east-west connectors in the entire 3,400 kilometer (2,100 mile) length of the region, and one of two such valleys in Alberta.

 Compared to the valleys around it, the Bow Valley is low, flat, warm, and dry, creating high quality habitat and movement corridors for animals.
 This narrow valley also contains the Bow River and the highly-productive lands adjacent to it provide resources for a wide range of wildlife.